nus-mmsys/QUETRA/README.md

 Praveen Kumar Yadav, Arash Shafiei, Wei Tsang Ooi, **QUETRA: A Queuing Theory Approach to DASH Rate Adaptation**, In Proceedings of ACM Multimedia 2017, Mountain View, CA, 23-27 October, 2017.

+The git repository can be found at https://github.com/nus-mmsys/QUETRA

 # Content

 Here are the directories and their content: